Frequently Asked Questions

 No. Windigo Bay is a specialist in structuring and raising capital, assembling & negotiating transactions, and advising on deal strategy.
 To avoid conflicts of interest, Windigo Bay does not invest in its clients.
 Our mission is to advise you, to work with third parties, and put deals together.

 Depending on the project, it's a combination of fees and contingent (bonus) compensation on closings.
 Fees can be either monthly work fees, or hourly fees, depending on the assignment.
 Bonus fees are kept modest, because we always want to be able to advise a client to walk away from a bad deal.

 Generally our clients are $1–$10 million in revenues, led and controlled by owner-operators (even if they have other shareholders), and typically in technology, media, e-commerce, or renewables/cleantech.
 They are based in Canada or the U.S. Usually they have no VCs involved, nor are they planning to raise VC.
 Economically our clients tend to fall into one of two extremes: either they doing well, growing at 20%–40% a year with leading products—or they're struggling and over-leveraged.
 Our assignments tend to be about either expansion or restructuring.

 What's your working style?

 We always work with the CEO, and also with other members of the exec team as appropriate.
 We are focussed on the vital essentials of the project.
 Our style is blunt and candid.
 We ask lots of questions.
-Our goal is to get a result that is good today, and that still proves to have been wise three years from now.
+Our goal is to get a result that is good today, and that still proves wise three years from now.